muratk3n/thirdwave/en/tweets/2019/week32.md

 # Tweets - Week 32

-"Why should a feudal lord give up his land for a simple person" is this guy's message basically.
+"Why should a feudal lord give up his land for a regular person" is this guy's message basically.
 Go suck some root retard.

 *2019-8-8 22:12:1*